Can I Use Euros In Marrakech

 For current exchange rates, check Here

-Morocco is still a cash-based economy don’t expect to use your credit card everywhere, in big cities like Marrakech you can use it in big malls and shops however some restaurants even if they accept payment by card they require a minimum bill so you can use it your bill must be more than 100 MAD (10 Euros).
+Morocco operates largely as a cash-based economy, so don’t expect to use your credit card everywhere.
+In major cities like Marrakech, you can use credit cards in big malls and shops.
+However, some restaurants, even if they accept card payments, often require a minimum bill amount, usually more than 100 MAD (around 10 Euros).

 Tipping & Common Costs